shortminds/babel-plugin-webpack-alias-7/README.md

 > ## 🛠 Status: In Development
 > This plugin is currently in development and not even available on npm.
-Seeking feedback and/or help.

 # babel-plugin-webpack-alias-7